 These principles are infused throughout the Childhood Education & Family Studies coursework.
 Coursework and field experiences at every level recognize the social, historical, political, and cultural contexts that have impacted the profession.

-Southwestern's Childhood Education & Family Studies (CE&FS) program goals include:
+Southwestern's Childhood Education and Family Studies (CE&FS) program goals include:

 Students are required to complete the College's placement process to determine skill level and readiness in math, reading and writing.
 As part of their training program, students must begin with the courses within their skill level as determined by the placement process.

-All Childhood Education and Family Studies students are required to obtain a valid first aid and CPR card, a Food Handlers Card, and complete HDFS9284 Child Abuse and Neglect Reporting as components of ECE 170 Health & Safety in Early Childhood Education.
 Students will also be required to have a current immunization record and background check to complete practicum requirements.
 The requirements will vary per state.
-Students are encouraged to research requirements for the state regulating organization regarding what will be required to complete the background check.
+Students whose home state is not Oregon, are encouraged to research requirements for the state regulating organization regarding what will be required to complete the background check.

 In Oregon, students must be listed on the Oregon Central Background Registry (CBR).
 To begin this process, visit the State of Oregon Early Learning Division to be prepared to complete practicum work in a certified early learning center, apply for a background check, and receive additional information regarding how to comply with fingerprinting requirements.

-Students must complete a minimum of 95 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses must be passed with a grade of ‘C’ or better.
+Students must complete a minimum of 94 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses must be completed with a grade of ‘C’ or better.
 Practicum and student teaching courses require students to pass CLASS assessments to successfully complete the courses.
-Twenty-four (24) credits must be completed at Southwestern before the AS degree is awarded.
+Twenty-four (24) credits must be completed at Southwestern before the Childhood Education and Family Studies AS degree is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).